 Calculate Return on Advertising Spend (ROAS) For Google Shopping

 Is the above not something you can directly calculate?
-Than check out the table below.
+Then check out the table below.

-Another example by using a profit value.
-Let’s say for every product you sell via advertising, and you want to earn $5 in profit.
-We want to take the amount of the product and reduce the costs, which is the baseline profit.
+Another example is using a profit value.
+Let’s say for every product you sell via advertising, you want to earn $5 in profit.
+We aim to reduce the product’s cost, thereby increasing the baseline profit.
 We know we want to keep $5 as profit.
-By reducing $5 from the baseline profit, you have to add additional spending.
-Then, the ROAS is calculated by dividing the baseline profit with ad spend.
+By lowering the baseline profit by $5, you must add additional spending.
+Then, the ROAS is calculated by dividing the baseline profit by ad spend.

-Now we know with the chess set, we can have a target of 1.22 or in other words, we know we can spend $22.49
+Now we know with the chess set below in the table, we can have a target of 1.22 or in other words, we know we can spend $22.49

 skunamePriceCostBase ProfitProfit ValueAdd Spend (Base Profit – Profit Value)ROAS